SMALL FRUIT SAMPLE SUBMISSION GUIDELINES

 Select 5 leaves of green or living tissue closest to the symptoms, try to collect from different parts of the affected plant to account for any uneven distribution of the pathogen.
 If the leaves are quite small, include extra tissue to ensure there is sufficient volume for testing.

-Use new Ziploc sandwich or vegetable bags to collect your samples to avoid any cross-contamination of the sample.
+Use new Ziploc bags to collect your samples to avoid any cross-contamination of the sample.
 Do not mix different samples in the same submission bag.

 Use a simple and consecutive numbering system to label your samples (e.g., #1, #2, #3, etc.).
 This reduces any confusion around identification of samples and the order that they should be tested in.
 Convoluted numbering systems that do not follow a consecutive order may delay the processing of your samples and lead to misidentification.